 Qualified in psychology and security risk management, Jason has a number of areas of expertise, including Security Intelligence, Counter Terrorism, International Liaison, Leadership, Training and Strategy Development.
 He has served on a number of senior boards and committees in both the Public Sector and Private Institutions.
 Including;

-Specialties: Jason has a number of publications in the areas of client service, intelligence management and security.
-He is internationally known speaker in the areas of intelligence, security, export control, scenario and strategic planning.
+Specialties: Jason has a number of publications in the areas of client service, intelligence management, and security.
+He is an internationally known speaker in the areas of intelligence, security, export control, scenario, and strategic planning.

 Protective Security ▪ Security Risk Management ▪ Risk Leadership ▪ Counter Terrorism ▪ Exercise Management ▪ Crisis Management

 Experienced counterterrorism practitioner with 19 years law enforcement experience specialising in integrating traditional risk management frameworks into security risk management for protective security assessments across NSW Government and non-government assets, Critical Infrastructure, Crowded Places, Mass Passenger Transport and NSW Events (Vivid, NYE, Australia Day and others).
 Co-author of ‘Safe Places Vehicle Management Guide’ (2012).